 Now that you have a better idea about how much protein you really need, hopefully it’s easier to decide IF and HOW protein powder fits into your routine.
-Btw if you missed the post I’m talking about, you can read it here!
+You can’t choose the best protein powder for you, if you don’t start with those steps.

 Since you’re here, there’s a good chance you’re thinking about either trying protein for the first time or shaking things up with the supplement you’re using now.
 Annnd maybe you’ve realized that shopping for protein is kind of overwhelming.